santdhawal/old-portfolio-base/README.md

-# O2: Modules Frontend
+# santdhawal.github.io: Frontend code

-This contains the frontend code for the O2 Modules.
+This contains the frontend code for the santdhawal.github.io.
 Using build tools it will create a single html page containing all modules.

 ##Prerequisite